rvk8787/IDS6938-SimulationTechniques/Homework2/Readme.md

 ## IDS6938-Simulation Techniques - [University of Central Florida](http://www.ist.ucf.edu/grad/)

-[University of Central Florida](http://www.ist.ucf.edu/grad/) This is the framework for homework #2.
+[University of Central Florida](http://www.ist.ucf.edu/grad/)

-The assignment is due: **Tuesday, March 28 at 11:59PM (EST)**

-# Introduction
-A Discrete-event Model simulates a complex system as an ordered sequence of well-defined events.
-Mathematically Discrete-event models use Markov Processes, Queuing systems, events, probability / statistics, and random variables.
-The purpose of this assignment is to learn the mathematical foundations, how to program these models, and how to simulate them.
-The assignment is due Tuesday, March 28, 2017 at 11:59 P.M.

-Major parts for the Assignment
-You can think of the assignment broken up to 4 major parts:
-* Empirical Tests of Randomness
-* Snakes and Ladders (Discrete Event Markov Chains and Monte Carlo Simulations)
-* Discrete Event Simulation - Queue Simulation
-* Composing a final report

-The goal of this assignment is to become familiar with the concepts in the second third of the class.
-You will be expected to compose a *final report* which demonstrates your understanding on the material in each section of the assignment.
-Be visual! - Pictures say a thousand words so you do not have to.
-Show off your different configurations and really explore the assignment.

-# Assignment
-## Part 0 - Getting Started
-Read the assignment.
-Sync your fork with the [main IDS6938 repository](https://github.com/hepcatjk/IDS6938-SimulationTechniques).
-Use CMake to create project files for the Homework 2 assignment (*Hint: and Discrete Lecture folders*).
-Set your *startup project* to the correct project.
-Test building and executing the homework 2 project.
-Look over and understand the framework and find the functions you need to edit for the assignment.

 ## Part 1: Empirical Tests of Randomness (20 pts).
-We looked at different ways to generate [pseudo-random numbers](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) and [quasi random numbers](https://en.wikipedia.org/wiki/Low-discrepancy_sequence).
-Generating random numbers are crucial to Discrete-Event simulations which rely on random variables and stochastic processes.
-This problem explores different random number generators, distributions, and statistics.
-Different [C++ pseudo-random numbers engines are instantiated](http://www.cplusplus.com/reference/random/) already for you.
-Also a a wide variety of standard distributions are implemented.
-Two quasi random number generators are also provided. - One must be the Sobel - quasi random number generator.

 * **(a) - 3pts:** Output the results of five different random number engines, using a uniform distribution for values between [0-100].
 Generate useful charts and statistics from the output to analyze how uniform these values truly are.
 You are expected to look at some advanced statistics and test, for example: tests like the Kolmogorov-Smirnov test, Chi-square test, Autocorrelation test, and Spearman’s Rank Correlation Coefficient are a few examples of ones your could use.)

 * **(b) - 2pts:**  Vary *N* (amount of samples).
 How do things change.

 * **(c) - 3pts:** Fix a random engine of your choice from part (a), and now vary five different [distributions](http://www.cplusplus.com/reference/random/) for just the psedo-random numbers.
 Again, analyze your results with graphs and statistics of choice.

 * **(d)- 4pts:** Generate random numbers in two-dimensions for a unit square.
 Plot the results for the different random number engines.
 The vertical axis should vary N in increasing order.
 The horizontal axis should show of the random number engines.

 | ![](images/unitsquare_plots.png?raw=true)  |